 BUSA 4100 SOCIAL MEDIA AND BUSINESS.
 3 hours.
-Prerequisite: Exemption from or successful completion of ENGL 0099, MATH 0099 and READ 0099.
+Prerequisite: CISM 2201 or CISM 3201 or MKTG 3800 with a minimum grade of a C or permission of the Dean of the Stafford School of Business.
 This course will explore the role of social media with family and small businesses.
 It will identify and explore new technologies available to small businesses and discussions and debate on the best tools and proper use.
 Students will develop a social media plan for a selected business.
 Spring.

-BUSA 4790 (A, B, or C) BUSINESS INTERNSHIP.
+BUSA 4790(A, B, C) BUSINESS INTERNSHIP.
 3 hours.
 This course is designed to offer students an opportunity to gain practical work experience in a field related to their selected area of study.
 Internships are supervised by a faculty member.
 Students and the employer/supervisor must complete additional paperwork (submitted as a final portfolio) as part of the Internship process, to include a project plan that details student goals, work hours, responsibilities, expected outcome; a summative evaluation by the supervisor; and an experiential report from students.
 Fall, Spring, and Summer.